Palestinian funerals draw thousands in tense West Bank

 Israeli officials urged Palestinian leaders to push for calm, and dismissed suggestions that a third uprising, or Intifada, was brewing in the West Bank - territory Israel captured in the 1967 Middle East war and which is now home to more than 340,000 Jewish settlers.

-"There are no powers there pushing for a third Intifada or general uprising," senior defence official Amos Gilad told Israel Radio.
+"There are no powers there pushing for a third Intifada or general uprising," senior defense official Amos Gilad told Israel Radio.

 Underscoring the potential for more violence, the Israeli army said that for a third straight day, a rocket fired from the Gaza Strip struck southern Israel on Thursday.
 No casualties or damage were reported.